calumgrant/logical/docs/worklist.md

 ## Short term
 - Compound names aren't displayed properly in Explain.
+- Colour-code the output explanations.
+  - Refactor this properly
+- Remove `NotTerminator` and not terminator to use a `Load None`
 - Create a `VariableInfo` structure
   - slot
   - bound